 Day 3: Vicenza

-Continue to Vicenza, renowned for its architectural masterpieces by the famous Renaissance architect Andrea Palladio.
+Continue to Vicenza, which is known for its architectural masterpieces by the famous Renaissance architect Andrea Palladio.
 These include the amazing Villa Rotonda and my personal favourite: the unique Teatro Olimpico, which recreates a classical Greek Theatre.

-Apart from that, the city features several interesting museums, plus it’s a delightful place to take a stroll and gaze at Vicenza’s many architectural marvels.
-You can top off your day by trying Baccalà alla Vicentina, a typical local dish of air-dried cod.
+Apart from that, the city has several interesting museums, and we just found it to be a great place to stroll around and gaze at the many interesting architectural gems.
+A great way to top off the day is by having some Baccalà alla Vicentina, a typical local dish of air-dried cod.

 See also: 10 Amazing Things to do in Vicenza, Italy – The Ultimate Guide to the City of Palladio